 If you've got a sweet tooth, depriving yourself is only going to make things worse.
 It means that when you do cave and tuck into a box of Cadbury's finest fare, you won't stop at one.
 Pack that is.
 We're not judging; we speak from experience.
 But we digress.
 What we have found whilst trying to navigate our way through the supermarket treat isle is how to indulge without going wild on the white stuff.

 Instead of mainlining Milky Ways, we've been cashing in our treacle-coated tokens on date-laced delights packed with nuts and seeds to help break down the sugars as we chew.
-Keep reading to discover our favourite sugar-free finds.
+Keep reading to discover our favorite sugar-free finds.
 From dried fruits to raw cacao and honey, you can tell Mother Nature was a woman when you look at the abundance of succulently sweet provisions dangling off trees and springing from the soil.

 "There's actually minimal difference nutritionally between refined and non-refined sweeteners," explains Vanessa Clarkson, a dietitian and nutritionist.
-"But whole-food sweeteners are better because they have all of the other nutrients, and none of the fillers or cheap ingredients that chocolate bars and sweets tend to."
+"But whole-food sweeteners are better because they have all of the other nutrients and none of the fillers or cheap ingredients that chocolate bars and sweets tend to."

 Okay, so which out of the natural sweeteners are best?
 "Dates and dried fruit tend to be my preferred sweeteners, as they have a lower GI, which means the sugars are absorbed at a slower rate," continues Clarkson.
-Basically, you're less likely to go in for round two, as you'll feel more satisfied.
+This way you're less likely to go in for round two, as you'll feel more satisfied.

 Time taken to make them versus seconds taken to scoff them might not balance out, but as Clarkson flags, if you're DIY'ing your sweet snacks from scratch, they're hands down going to be the healthiest option because of the other natural ingredients you're using.
 Finally tempted to put the digestive down?
 You should be.
 Scroll through these sugar-free and guilt-free recipes we found on Pinterest, and be prepared to feel inspired (and hungry).